top of page

 It is about becoming free.

-A person who lives their truth fully, without bending to social pressure, without reshaping themselves to be digestible, without asking for permission that person is already on the path.
+A person who lives their truth fully, without bending to social pressure, without reshaping themselves to be digestible, and without asking for permission—that person is already on the path.
 Whether you like them or not is irrelevant.

 Because if you are God-conscious, then you must listen to your own inner environment.
 You must confront your own truth.
 You must live according to what is authentic for you, not what has been prescribed.